turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 * Explain CRUD in the context of web applications.
 * Explain what is REST
-* Create a routes reference chart for the seven RESTful routes.
 * Be able to distinguish between a RESTful vs non-RESTful route.

 ## Vocabulary